Leinad4Mind/ultimateteams/README.md

 ## Development

 ### Contribute
-If you would like to contribute to this extension, then you can [create a Pull Request](https://github.com/mrgoldy/ultimateteams/pulls "Create a Pull Request for Mr. Goldy's Ultimate Teams")
+If you would like to contribute to this extension, then you can [create a Pull Request](https://github.com/mrgoldy/ultimateteams/pulls "Create a Pull Request for Mr. Goldy's Ultimate Teams").

 ### Bug / Feature request
 If you find a **bug**, please report it over at [Ultimate Teams issues](https://github.com/mrgoldy/ultimateblog/issues "Ultimate Teams issues").